tomio13/RDM-Desktop/templates/Readme.md

 'Doc' is not probable to show up as such (it would be docs anyway).

 # units
-Now, indicate units in the name of the fields at the end in (), like:
-'test element (m):'
+for numeric elements we can have units defined as:
+  units: ["m", "km"]
+  unit: "m"

+Here the unit is the default value, it has to be one in the list of units.